 They should be able to apply appropriate principles and methods to support

-- The management of human, financial and material resources
+- the management of human, financial and material resources, and

-- Other areas of business, including marketing, information systems, international business and entrepreneurship
+- other areas of business, including marketing, information and communication technologies, international business and entrepreneurship.

 Graduates should also be able to

-- Work with others as a team member, leader or liaison person
+- organize their time efficiently and work with others as a team member, leader or liaison person,

-- Manage professional and personal responsibilities and development in the context of a healthy lifestyle
+- manage professional and personal responsibilities and development in the context of a healthy lifestyle, and

 What will be assessed?